adityachopra0306/ChessSage-Backend/README.md

 ```

 ## License
 This project is licensed under the MIT License.
+See the [License File](./LICENSE) for details.